qydchen/datascraper/README.md

 From 09/14/17 to 09/17/17, the % of brand ownership for `curved_smart_tv`: Samsung: 100%.

-##### To answer question 2: Given a set of competitor brands, for a given time range, for a given search terms, what percentage of the top 3 search results are owned by each brand?
+##### Given a set of competitor brands, for a given time range, for a given search terms, what percentage of the top 3 search results are owned by each brand?

 + Pass in the relevant `search_term` into the `top_brands` class method